-This entry was posted on 10 November 2009.
+This entry was posted on 10 November 2009 by mon@rch.
 It was filed under Flickr, Mammals, Nature, photography and was tagged with groundhog, Woodchuck, Wordless Wednesday.

 Welcome to the mon@rch nature blog and I hope you join us in some of our nature adventures through the Allegany State Park area!